Royal Canadian Mint: Mintshield

+Activities

 Bullion products and refinery

-The Mint produces and markets a family of high-purity gold, silver, palladium, and platinum maple leaf bullion coins, wafers, and bars for the investment market as well as gold and silver granules for the jewellery industry and industrial applications.
-The Mint also provides Canadian and foreign customers with gold and silver processing, including refining, assaying, and secure storage.
+The mint produces and markets a family of high-purity gold, silver, palladium, and platinum maple leaf bullion coins, wafers, and bars for the investment market as well as gold and silver granules for the jewellery industry and industrial applications.
+The mint also provides Canadian and foreign customers with gold and silver processing, including refining, assaying, and secure storage.

 Additionally, the Royal Canadian Mint operates a technically advanced refinery in which it refines precious metals from a variety of sources, including primary producers, industry, recyclers, and financial institutions.
-The Mint refines raw gold to 995 fine through the Miller chlorination process.
+The mint refines raw gold to 995 fine through the Miller chlorination process.
 The gold is then cast into anodes for electrolytic purification to 9999 fine using the Wohlwill process.

 The Royal Canadian Mint's bullion coin program consists of gold, silver, platinum and palladium maple leaf coins, as well as other products, such as MapleGrams.
 The Royal Canadian Mint's 1-ounce gold maple leaf coin was launched in 1979, and the 1-ounce silver maple leaf and 1-ounce platinum maple leaf coins were launched in 1988.

-In May 2007, the Mint produced the world's first and only 99.999% pure gold maple leaf bullion (GML) coins.
+In May 2007, the mint produced the world's first and only 99.999% pure gold maple leaf bullion (GML) coins.
 Offered in limited-edition 1 ozt gold bullion coins, three series of these special GML coins were produced (2007, 2008, 2009) in addition to the 99.99% pure GML coin, which is produced on demand.
 A 100 kg version of the 99.999% pure GML coin was produced as a promotional tool and was later sold as a product when interested buyers came forward.

-Canadian circulation

-The Mint's core mandate is to produce and manage the distribution of Canada's circulation coinage and provide advice to the Minister of Finance on all matters related to coinage.

-Recently, up to two billion Canadian circulation coins are struck each year at the Mint's facility in Winnipeg.
-While the effigy of the reigning monarch has appeared on every Canadian coin produced by the Mint since 1908, reverse designs have changed considerably over the years.
-The Mint often introduces new commemorative designs which celebrate Canada's history, culture and values.

-Since 2000, all of Canada's circulation coins have been produced using the Mint's patented multi-ply plated steel technology except for the $1 and $2 circulation coins, which started using this technology as of April 10, 2012.